Leiqiu Hu, Ph.D.

 Her research experience has been focused on the implementation of Remote Sensing and GIS technologies on environmental and urban systems.
 Another interest she would like to pursue is the implementation of nature-based solutions on mitigating the extreme heat phenomenon Urban Heat Island (UHI) effect.
 She has practical experience in conducting field surveys on ground-surface water monitoring, land cover patterns detection and conception/deployment of ground-based observations using low-cost sensors.

-Master Graduate Student in Earth System Science
+M.S.
+Student in Atmospheric Science